 I have all of the labor and supplies I’ll need.

 Builders often have misconceptions about the labor and supply they’ll need to meet market demand, so they need to lock down contracts now.
 They also need to understand how other trades are impacted by the mandates and ensure that all contractors, subs and others understand solar.
 For example, plumbers need to understand where to direct vents, and roofers need to ensure the system fits.

 Financing options will play an important role.
 Builders need to partner with their solar installer and determine which program is best suited for their buyers.
 Ownership should always be offered.
 Lease or PPA-adds can be offered at virtually no cost to the builder, but the various options present a different set of circumstances for the buyer.
 We work with builders on both the purchase and the lease options, so we know there are practical differences in cost, maintenance, terms, opportunities for financial offsets, savings, return on investment, tax credits, and other items all of which have to be carefully explained to buyers.

 These are just a few of the main misconceptions’ builders should be aware of, but there will be more.
-We know that educating builders and buyers are extremely important to successful execution.
-We look forward to the challenges that the 2020 solar mandate in California bring, especially since we believe it is precedent-setting and part of the fight against global warming.
+We know that educating builders and buyers is extremely important to successful execution.
+We look forward to the challenges the 2020 solar mandate in California brings, especially since we believe it is precedent-setting and part of the fight against global warming.

 The economic, social, and environmental costs of our fossil fuel dependence has become more and more clear over the past couple of decades.
 We need to replace fossil fuels with cost-effective, safe and low-carbon renewable options, such as solar.
 Our planet’s prosperity depends on it.
 Fortuitously, we are at the cusp of a new generation of intelligent energy partnerships, production and use, and homebuilders play a huge role.